tsungyiho/tsungyiho.github.io/_pages/about.md

    - Quantum Computing

 ## Prospective Students
-I am looking for motivated students who ...
-If this sounds like you, please consider applying to the CUHK PhD program.
+I am looking for motivated students who have strong algorithmic design and problem solving skills, experienced in ICPC would be a plus.
+If you are interested, please email me directly.